 You can even offer rewards for physical activity through a team spreadsheet where workers can track their progress for fitness challenges.

 For the rewards, try to choose something that’ll motivate them to keep fit, like workout gear or health supplements.

 Virtual Team Building Games

-Through team building activities, you give your employees a chance to collaborate and learn more about each other.
+Virtual team building games serve as a way to engage teams in a fun way.
+Through online team building games, you give your employees a chance to collaborate and learn more about each other.

-Furthermore, team building engages your employees and keeps them committed to their work and the company.
+Furthermore, team building helps create more engaged employees and keeps them committed to their work and the company.
+Some ideas include:

-To make this easy for you, you can start by playing virtual team games like our own Quizbreaker.
+You can also start by having your employees join virtual team games like our own QuizBreaker.

 There's a ton of virtual team building activities that you can do with your remote workforce, so be sure to look for one that will strengthen the professional relationship among your team members.